webis-de/ARGMINING-17/README.md

-# unit-segmentation-of-argumentative-texts
+# Unit Segmentation of Argumentative Texts
-The repository for the paper, Unit Segmentation of Argumentative Texts.
-In ArgMining 2017
+The repository for the paper, [Unit Segmentation of Argumentative Texts](https://webis.de/publications.html#stein_2017q) at ArgMining 2017.